lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   For the needs of this draft, the architecture can be summarized to Things or End-Systems (ES) exchanging information with LPWAN Application Server (LA) through a Network Gateway (NG).

-* Traffic flows are mostly known in advanced, since End-Systems embed built-in applications.
+* Traffic flows are mostly known in advance, since End-Systems embed built-in applications.
 Contrary to computers or smartphones, new applications cannot be easily installed.

 The Static Context Header Compression (SCHC) is defined for this environment.
-SCHC uses a context where header information is kept in order, this context is static the values on the header fields do not change during time, avoiding complex resynchronization mechanisms, incompatible with LPWAN characteristics.
+SCHC uses a context where header information is kept in order, this context is static (the values on the header fields do not change during time) avoiding complex resynchronization mechanisms, incompatible with LPWAN characteristics.
 In most of the cases, IPv6/UDP headers are reduced to a small context identifier.